swimos/swim/swim-system-js/@swim/system/README.md

 real-time web application framework.  `@swim/system` is written in TypeScript, but is designed to be used from either TypeScript or JavaScript.

-## Frameworks
+## Child Frameworks

-The `@swim/system` umbrella package depends on, and re-exports, the following child frameworks:
+The `@swim/system` umbrella framework depends on, and re-exports, the following child frameworks:

 - **`@swim/core`**